-I have been in the industry long enough to see and hear of some downright abysmal scruples concerning process servers.
+I have been in the Mesa Process Server Industry long enough to see and hear of some downright abysmal scruples concerning process servers.
 For the client, this can make for a difficult time in finding a process server who can get the job done correctly and justly the first time through.
 Some of the worst breaches in ethics that I have personally become aware of follow below, with the caution to always look into the company that you are selecting to serve your papers.

 - I have seen numerous papers assigned to me to serve that were previously in the hands of other process servers.
 When I’ve gone out to serve, I’ve found abandoned houses, locked gates, the subjects of legal papers don’t reside there, or the worst yet, that the address doesn’t even exist.
 If these other process servers were truly doing their job, these types of concerns are things that need to be related to the clients.